Siltronic: History

+In May 2015, Silitronic AG prepared its Initial Public Offering (IPO) in the regulated market of the Frankfurt Stock Exchange which was completed later that year.

 In 2020, it was announced that Siltronic would be sold to Taiwanese manufacturer GlobalWafers, a subsidiary of Sino-American Silicon Products (SAS), for a good 3.7 billion euros.
 The offer was increased to around 4.4 billion euros in 2021.
 According to the two companies, the merger would create a leading supplier to the wafer industry with a comprehensive product portfolio and the ability to offer technologically advanced products to all semiconductor customers.
-Siltronic AG is in advanced discussions, nearing completion, regarding a takeover offer from GlobalWafers.
+Siltronic AG was in advanced discussions, nearing completion, regarding a takeover offer from GlobalWafers.
 But the deal did not receive regulatory approval on time.
 GlobalWafers already acquired SunEdison's semiconductor business in 2016.

+In 2023, Siltronic reported results as outlined in its annual report and interim statements.

 Share and shareholder structure

 The company's shares have been traded in the Prime Standard of the Frankfurt Stock Exchange since June 11, 2015, and were admitted to the TecDAX on December 21 of the same year.
 Prior to that, Siltronic was a wholly owned subsidiary of Wacker Chemie.
 Between September 24, 2018 and June 21, 2021, Siltronic was additionally listed in the MDAX, and since then in the SDAX.

 The company's share capital is divided into 30 million no-par value shares.
 A share of 30.83%, which has been held by Wacker Chemie since March 2017, is considered a fixed ownership.
 The remaining 69.17% are considered free float.
-As of November 2021, the free float shareholders subject to reporting requirements include Sino-American Silicon Products Inc. (13.67%), Goldman Sachs (7.88%), and JP Morgan Chase (6.50%) are the largest shareholders.
+As of November 2021, the free float shareholders subject to reporting requirements include Sino-American Silicon Products Inc. (13.67%), Goldman Sachs (7.88%), and JP Morgan Chase (6.50%) as the largest shareholders.